Submit your site between 9am Wednesday 21 November until 5pm Thursday 20 December 2018 - Further details: www.westsuffolk.gov.uk/shlaa

 Please be aware that there may be interruptions to our online planning service (Public Access) up until April 2019 due to essential work to prepare for changing to a new West Suffolk Council on 1 April 2019.

 Local planning authorities have to produce a Local Plan, which sets the long term planning and land use policies within the area.

 To address future planning requirements it is necessary to undertake the following:

 This enables us to plan to deliver appropriate levels of homes, jobs, community or transport facilities, while protecting and enhancing the environment and character of the area, in order to provide an acceptable and sustainable quality of life for local residents.

 Background policy evidence underpins the work of the strategic planning policy team.
-Supporting information, including statements of community involvement, local development schemes and authority monitoring reports (AMR) set out how the community will be consulted, the timeline for plan preparation and monitoring which is undertaken.
+Supporting information, including statement of community involvement, local development scheme and authority monitoring report (AMR) sets out how the community will be consulted, the timeline for plan preparation and monitoring which is undertaken.

 Guidance to support a community's preparation of a neighbourhood plan and neighbourhood development order is also available.

 Section 106 and the community infrastructure levy (CIL) are mechanisms to ensure the appropriate infrastructure is provided as part of any application for development.